Floppy/floppy.github.io/_posts/2014-06-27-standing-for-parliament-in-2015.markdown

 comments: true
 categories: election democracy
 ---
-*This is part of my series about standing as an MP.
-See the [election category](/blog/categories/election/) for other posts.*

 I've got an exciting announcement to make; **in May 2015, I'm planning to stand in the general election to be MP for Horsham**.
 I'll be running on the principles in the [OpenPolitics Manifesto](http://openpolitics.org.uk),